 If you fail to keep a cream wet (like I did :D) You’ll end up with stains like this.

 This is completely fine except the fact that the whole process has to be replied.

-However, I didn't bother to reply it since I've already decided to spray paint two of worst cases.
+However, I didn’t bother since I’ve already decided to spray paint two of the worst cases.

-Below are final results.
+Below are the final results.
 I’ve included Amiga 520 modulator that hasn’t been treated with bleaching cream – just as a reference.

 Keyboards are the next thing on a list.

 Two of my keyboards will have to go through brightening process but since it is the same scenario as with cases, I’ll skip it here, but there is a time-saving HINT worth mentioning.
 Do not remove all keys for brightening, instead, unscrew PCB only and leave keys intact.
 It is a much quicker way than cleaning each individual key, but remember to dry it properly afterward with an air compressor.
 Also, remember that ‘Shift Lock’ has to be dried.

 However, if you wish to do it the hard way then you can take a similar approach to mine.

 This keyboard on the photo below requires only cleaning and degreasing all sorts of crap collected over the years.

 Usually, I completely disassemble a keyboard and throw keycaps into a solution of Sodium Hydroxide like I did during the Amiga 600TDP project

 WARNING – Sodium Hydroxide is very corrosive … but cheap as well 😀

 Minimizing the yellowing effect